RenoBlitz/dataviz-project-proposal-ver1/README.md

  2. How do house price change over time?                         ------(price vs. date, yr_built and yr_renovated)

- 3. The house sale situation of different region?
-    Users may be interested in the houses in specific area.
-The data visualization should help them learn more about the house sales history.        ------(e.g. price vs. region)

- 4. Users may have a price or some requirements about for the houses in their mind.
+ 3. Users may have a price or some requirements about for the houses in their mind.
 Need a data visualization to help them find some similar houses as references.

 ## Sketches